Karthikdude/OpenRedirectScan/README.md

 ### Follow the Prompts

-- Enter the domain name when prompted.
+1. Enter the domain name (e.g., `example.com`) when prompted.
-- Specify the location to save the filtered URLs.
+2. Specify the location to save the filtered URLs.
-- The tool will collect URLs, test them with the specified payloads, and save the results to `results.txt`.
+3. The tool will collect URLs, test them with the specified payloads, and save the results to `results.txt`.

+---

 ## Example

+Here is a sample execution flow:

 ```sh
 python open_redirect_scan.py